What is Graduation?

 In response, BRAC’s Targeting the Ultra-Poor Programme arose in 2002 out of a critical need to devise an approach that was targeted, time-bound, holistic, and sustainable.

-Through the Graduation programme, BRAC builds the capacity of the poorest people, known as people in ultra-poverty, to move beyond extreme poverty, training them in the life and technical skills, knowledge and leadership needed to be self-reliant so they can meet their own basic needs, improve their communities and build better futures for themselves and their children.
+Through the Graduation programme, BRAC supports people to build their own capacity and realise their potential, to move beyond extreme poverty, training them in the life and technical skills, knowledge and leadership needed to be self-reliant so they can meet their own basic needs, improve their communities, and build better futures for themselves and their children.

-By building secure, sustainable and resilient livelihoods, Graduation aims to propel people onto a sustainable pathway out of extreme poverty.
+By supporting secure, sustainable, and resilient livelihoods, Graduation helps people put themselves on a pathway out of extreme poverty.
 Participants become the agents of their own development and make sustainable progress in overcoming extreme poverty.

 From Safety Nets to Sustainable Livelihoods

 Traditional social protection interventions, such as food aid, cash transfers, school feeding, public works programmes, and the like, aim to facilitate effective access to essential goods and services, to enable poor and vulnerable people to cope with the precarious circumstances of their lives.

 These safety net programmes combine with appropriate labour policies, social insurance systems, and social sector policies in health, education and nutrition, among others, to create a composite social protection strategy that is a critical component of a government’s poverty alleviation efforts.

 Though impactful, these benefits and services are often inadvertently out of reach for the poorest people.
 Where such instruments do reach ultra-poor populations, resource constraints often only allow for benefits to be delivered as long as the intervention lasts.

 BRAC strongly believes that poor and vulnerable households can and must be equipped to do more than just cope.
 Interventions must be carefully planned to build their skill sets and asset base as well as their confidence and social capital (i.e. community inclusion, gender empowerment, etc.) so they can remain food secure, lead sustainable economic lives and ultimately become more resilient.